School of Architecture and Built Environment

 Albert and Tina Small Center for Collaborative Design

-The Albert and Tina Small Center for Collaborative Design is the community design center of the Tulane School of Architecture and Built Environment.
+The Albert and Tina Small Center for Collaborative Design is the award-winning community design center of the Tulane School of Architecture and Built Environment.
 Small Center works with community-based organizations to provide design services for constituencies who are underserved by the architecture and design professions.
-Staff, students, and faculty collaborate with the leadership and constituents of partnering nonprofit organizations throughout New Orleans.
+Staff, students, and faculty collaborate with the leadership and stakeholders of partnering nonprofit organizations throughout New Orleans.
 Partner organizations bring their project ideas to Small Center, and Small Center brings its design expertise to bear in collaboration, supporting New Orleans residents in imagining and pursuing projects that strengthen neighborhoods and contribute to a city shaped by its citizens.

 Follow Small Center's projects, events, and news on our website: small.tulane.edu